cameraui/sdk/python/docs/plugin-guide.md

 ## 9. Common pitfalls

-- **Always release per-camera state in `onCameraReleased`.** Timers, vendor sessions, RTP sockets, `Disposable`s from `onSensorProperty` — drop them all.
+- **Always release per-camera state in `onCameraReleased`.** Timers, vendor sessions, RTP sockets, `Disposable`s from `subscribe()` — drop them all.
 Leaking them keeps the camera object alive forever and prevents reassignment from working.
 - **Don't block in `configureCameras`.** It runs on the host's startup path; a slow vendor handshake delays every other plugin.
 Do the network work in `API_EVENT.FINISH_LAUNCHING` instead.
 - **Don't import from `camera_ui_sdk.internal`.** The `internal` subpackage exposes types the host uses to talk to plugins via RPC.
 The shapes there are not part of the stable public surface and may change without notice.
 - **Don't construct sensors in `__init__`.** The host hasn't finished wiring up `api` / `storage` until `super().__init__()` returns and `configureCameras` is called.
 Construct sensors inside the lifecycle hooks.